With nationwide applause, Britain mourns the 'hero' Captain Tom Moore | ExBulletin

 Wisdom and inspiration

-Between death and the darkness of the COVID-19 pandemic, the ingenuity and inspiration of war veteran Moores struck a chord.
+Between death and the darkness of the COVID-19 pandemic, the ingenuity and inspiration of war veteran Moore struck a chord.

-For all those people who are having a hard time at the moment: the sun will shine again over you and the clouds will leave, said Moore, wearing a blazer and tie and displaying his war medals after finishing the walk his in April.
+“To all those people who are having a hard time at the moment: the sun will shine again on you and the clouds will leave,” said Moore, wearing a blazer and tie and displaying his war medals after completed his walk in April.

 Growing up in Yorkshire, northern England, Moore served in India, Burma and Sumatra during World War II.
 Always polite and disappointing in public, Moore had a mischievous mood.